statianzo/sql-setup/README.md

 ## SQL Tabs

-SQL Tabs is a cross-platform database client that will allow you to execute SQL against your postgres server.
+SQL Tabs is a cross-platform database client that will allow you to execute SQL commands to your hosted postgres database.

 ### Install